Posted in 2020-2029, Film Review

 Spanning multiple decades, the film is told from the perspective of Frank Sheeran (De Niro).
 It begins with a flashback look at his early life, and how as a young man how he went from a soldier to becoming a hitman for the mob.
 Eventually, as he rises up the ranks gradually becoming more powerful and gaining more influence in the higher echelons, he meets and becomes close with the charismatic Union Leader Jimmy Hoffa (Pacino).
 Whilst simultaneously exploring how Frank became entwined in the circumstances that surrounded Hoffa’s disappearance.

-Given the large amount of time that’s covered, the passage of time is illustrated through an excellent combination of hair and make up, and the de-aging technology that has been popularised by the likes of the of the Marvel Cinematic Universe.
+Given the large amount of time that’s covered, the passage of time is illustrated through an excellent combination of hair and makeup and the de-ageing technology that has been popularised by the likes of the Marvel Cinematic Universe.
 Though there’s one scene where it looks a bit iffy, it’s well done and effective to tell the ambitious nature of the story.
 For all those who may write off Netflix and its eligibility for the big prizes during award seasons, one thing is for sure, is that they aren’t afraid to spend the big money on their productions.
-Furthermore, when you’re bankrolling a high calibre director like Scorsese, you simply can’t put a price when it comes to telling riveting cinema, featuring stories that absolutely deserve to be seen on the largest screen possible.
+Furthermore, when you’re bankrolling a high-calibre director like Scorsese, you simply can’t put a price when it comes to telling riveting cinema, featuring stories that absolutely deserve to be seen on the largest screen possible.

 With three impeccable leading performances at its core, under the masterful vision of the Godfather of the Gangster movie, The Irishman is an ambitious, enthralling, and poignant triumph for a legendary filmmaker still at the top of his game.